mllrjo/jmCapFrontend/README.md

 * Interface to LLM that recovers data from online sources in real time.
 * Styling.
 * Extend to agency chairs and officers.
-* Extend to agency budget changes.
+* Extend to agency budget changes: what are the savings yielded by the cuts?
 * Add dates to rehires.

 ## Special Mention: Supporters of the build